 Loop someone in

-Looping someone in means to keep them informed.
+When you loop someone in, it means you keep them informed.
 It’s often used when you’re going to let someone else know about a potential change or action.

 All hands on deck

-Sometimes abbreviated to AHOD, this idiom means that everyone (all hands) must be available and ready to assist (on deck).
+Sometimes abbreviated to AHOD, the idiom all hands on deck means that everyone (all hands) must be available and ready to assist (on deck).
 Interestingly, this phrase was first used in sailing, which makes sense because deck literally means the floor of a ship where sailors gather in an emergency.

 Ah, another sports reference!
-In American football, punting refers to a specific strategic play, but in business it means to give up or reprioritize something.
+In American football, punting refers to a specific strategic play, but in business, we’ll have to punt this means you’ll have to give up or reprioritize something.

 While the literal meaning of flesh is the part of a body between the skin and bones, the expression flesh something out is used when you want to make something more complete by adding details.